 To this day Leeav strives to give back to his community through music.
 He works as a teaching artist at Colburn School in LA, bringing music and musical scholarships to Title 1 schools; he started a Jewish Youth Orchestra in the San Gabriel Valley; and is also working to build a non-profit called the Urban Voices Project, a music program that brings music education and music therapy courses to Skid Row for homeless men and women.

 “I’ve always liked to be involved, always wanted to do more.
 I came from a privileged background and I’ve always donated when I was able to.
 When I started the Jewish Youth Orchestra, I felt like this was a way to change kids’ lives, to do something special and give back to the community,” Leeav said.
 “Urban Voices started as an eight-week project for Colburn, and when the time was I up, I didn’t want to stop.
 Now we’re on the verge of becoming a full-fledged non-profit.
 It’s everyone’s responsibility to do something.”

-Tickets to see Mostly Kosher at the James R. Armstrong Theatre on Saturday, January 13, 2018, at 8:00 pm are still available.
+Tickets to see Mostly Kosher at the James R. Armstrong Theatre on Sunday, November 3, 2019, at 7:00 pm are available now.
 Don’t miss your chance to experience a new take on klezmer music with talented, young musicians.